 “God’s work.
 Our hands.”
 Sunday is an opportunity to celebrate who we are as the Evangelical Lutheran Church in America – one church, freed in Christ to serve and love our neighbor.
-On Sunday, Sept.
-7, 2014, the nearly 10,000 congregations of this church gather to serve communities in ways that share the love of God with all of God’s people.
+The suggested date for the 2016 dedicated day of service is Sunday, Sept.
+11. Mark your calendars today!
+If your congregation cannot participate on this date, please consider another day.

 This year’s dedicated day of service will also mark the 15-year anniversary of the Sept.
 11, 2011, terrorist attacks on the United States.